Dr Desmond Kegakilwe – Chairperson

-Dr Daphney Nozizwe Conco acquired her basic nursing degree from the University of Zululand after which she obtained various other qualifications, including a Doctorate of Philosophy from the Faculty of Arts and Human Sciences, London South Bank University.
+Dr Daphney Nozizwe Conco is a committee member of the Public Health Organisation of South Africa.
+She has acquired her basic nursing degree from the University of Zululand after which she obtained various other qualifications, including a Doctorate of Philosophy from the Faculty of Arts and Human Sciences, London South Bank University.
 She has extensive research, training, management, monitoring and evaluation work experience in the fields of Public Health, Health Systems, Women’s Health, Gender, Sexuality and Reproductive health and has published widely.
 She currently holds a managerial position in the Professional Institute of the Democratic Nursing Organization of South Africa (DENOSA).

 Marije Versteeg- Mojanaga (ex-officio)